taimos/dvalin/README.md

 In addition you can let Dvalin signal the current CloudFormation stack by setting the property `aws.cfnsignal` to `true`.

+### ParameterStore

+To use the SimpleSystemsManager Parameter Store as configuration source, set the `ParameterStorePropertyProvider` in your main class.
+It will list all visible parameters and use the last part of the name (without the path) as a key.
+To support local configuration, environment variables override values from SSM.

 ## cluster

 The `cluster` libraries provide tools to form a cluster of services.
 Currently only Hazelcast is available